Jacob-Brown-950/pfBlockerNG/README.md

 ## Setting Up the Ubuntu Server

-To get started, I set up an Ubuntu server that would host the Blumira sensor.
+To get started, I set up an Ubuntu server on a VM that would host the Blumira sensor.
 Here’s how I did it:

 1. **Begin Installation**:
    - Follow the on-screen prompts to install Ubuntu Server with default settings.